 Forests for tomorrow

 The changing climate is creating new threats to nature in Scotland, and forests are no exception.
 Warmer temperatures and more intense weather can pose risks to trees.
-These conditions also allow pests and diseases to spread to new areas they previously couldn’t survive in.
+These conditions, along with globalisation, can also allow pests and diseases to spread to new areas they previously couldn’t survive in.
 Together, these threats mean we are taking action to ensure Scotland’s forests are as robust as can be, ready for an uncertain future.

 Threats?
 What threats?